jin0s/Crossing-Words/README.md

 ## Requirements [6 point]
 * Must accessible via web browser
-* Generate unique crosswords every time
+* Must Generate unique crosswords every time
+* Crosswords must follow NYT Crossword guidelines:
+  * All words must be 3 or more characters
+  * The entire grid must be interconnected, i.e. not disjoint
+  * Every square must be "checked": part of both a down and an across word
+  * The (empty) grid must be rotationally symmetric: can be rotated 180 degrees and remain identical.
 * Product Backlog [5 points]
 * Set up node.js server to host the crossword puzzle
 * Draft up UI design